In the twenty-first century, concern for the environment is ever-present and WaterFire is committed to the cause.

 In keeping with WaterFire’s emphasis on a healthier environment nearly all the materials used in the lighting process are reclaimed and/or recycled materials.
 We start the fires with recycled newspaper and reuse abandoned fencing for kindling.
 No trees are cut down for WaterFire and the vast majority of firewood is reclaimed from local tree trimming operations where the pieces of pine are either too small or otherwise not suitable for lumber production.
 We also turn off over 200 street lights each night saving 120,000 kW of power each year.

 Also of concern is the need to reduce our individual carbon footprints, or how much new carbon dioxide each person adds to the atmosphere.
 Wood is a renewable resource and does not release new carbon dioxide into the atmosphere.
-This is why many utilities in Europe as part of there energy conservation policies are switching from gas and coal to burning wood in the form of wood pellets.
+This is why many utilities in Europe as part of their energy conservation policies are switching from gas and coal to burning wood in the form of wood pellets.

-From the Wall Street Journal by Russell Gold, “Some of the fastest growing sources of renewable energy in the world are the wind, the sun — and the lowly wood pellet.
+From the Wall Street Journal by Russell Gold, “Some of the fastest-growing sources of renewable energy in the world are the wind, the sun — and the lowly wood pellet.

 European utilities are snapping up the small combustible pellets to burn alongside coal in existing power plants.
 Wood pellets – cylinders of dried shredded wood that resemble large vitamins – are the least expensive way to meet European renewable-energy mandates.